 Phil had left over from a window glazing job of the shed we are in some clear plastic.
 This time it was my turn with the Dremel to cut out the glass for the windows.
 I super glued them in, getting stuck to them a few times. (thanks Phil for rescuing me.)
 While I was doing this Phil sorted out the 4 corner posts.
 With very small hinges we attached the doors to the corner posts.
 Once attached we lay out the doors as seen in the photo.
 Then I could get the correct measurement for the top

 It didn't take to long to attach the other panels.
 It soon started to take shape.

 THE BASE....
 Phil and I bought a nice piece of pine to make the base.
 Cutting an shaping the timber was Phil's job.
-Phil shaped the edges with the router.
-I drilled the holes for the screws, then Phil screwed it all together.
+Phil shaped the edges with a router, I drilled the holes for the screws, then Phil screwed it all together.
 It tied it all together beautifully.
 Also we cut and fitted the other two cross members at the top of the side panels.